top of page

 A monotypic tribe that includes the genus Gretna.

-An Afrotropical genus containing nine species, six recorded from within Uganda and two recorded from Semuliki: Gretna cylinda and G. zaremba.
-Only G. cylinda was included in the Semuliki species checklist (Forbes, 2018).
-The four other species recorded from Uganda; Gamia balenge, G. bugoma, G. carmen and G. waga have all been recorded from the DRC Ituri Forest and should be found within the park with targeted sampling.
+Genus Gretna.
+An Afrotropical genus containing nine species, six recorded from within Uganda and three recorded from Semuliki: Gretna cylindaG. zaremba and G. carmen.
+The two species G. zaremba and G. carmen are additions to Forbes, (2018).
+Of the three other species recorded from Uganda; Gretna balenge, G. bugoma and G. waga, two have been recorded from the DRC Ituri Forest (G. bugoma being the exception).
+These two Ituri Forest species should be found within the park with targeted sampling.

-Gretna cylinda and G. zaremba (waiting on field images)
+Gretna zaremba (waiting on field images)

-Pteroteinon capronnieri (waiting on field image)
+Gretna cylinda (waiting on field images)

 Ackery, P.R.Smith, C.R. and Vane-Wright, R.I., (1995).
 Carcasson's African Butterflies: An annotated Catalogue of the Papilionoidea and Hesperioidea of the Afrotropical Region.
 British Museum (Natural History), London, U.K.